 Non-controlling interests represent the equity ownership interests in consolidated subsidiaries not owned by us.
 Non-controlling interests are adjusted for contributions, distributions, and income and loss attributable to the non-controlling interest partners of the consolidated entities.
-Income and loss is allocated to the non-controlling documents.
+Income and loss is allocated to the non-controlling interests based on the respective governing documents.